castform151/MultipleStyleTransfer/README.md

 # Multiple Style Transfer
 This work is based on this paper [Multiple Style Transfer via Variational AutoEncoder ](https://arxiv.org/abs/2110.07375)

-## For proposed ST-VAE model, we claim the following points:

-• First working on using Variational AutoEncoder for image style transfer.

-• Multiple style transfer by proposed VAE based Linear Transformation.

 ## Complete Architecture
 The complete architecture is shown as follows,